Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-setup/nextcloud-android.rst

       :width: 30%
       :alt: Nextcloud mobile app QR Code button

-    In this case, make sure you have :ref:`added your server's CA certificate to the Android trust store<lan-android>` as noted at the top of the `LAN Setup` section of this guide, close the Nextcloud mobile app and try again.
+    In this case, make sure you have :ref:`added your server's root CA certificate to the Android trust store<lan-android>` as noted at the top of the `LAN Setup` section of this guide, close the Nextcloud mobile app and try again.
 Otherwise, proceed to the next step.

 12. Android may ask you about Storage permissions.
 Grant "Full access":